Case study: Switching tools to docs-as-code

 During one meeting, I somewhat whimsically mentioned that updating our permalink path wouldn’t be a bad idea (to have hierarchy in the URLs).
 One of the tech writers noted that she was already under the gun to meet deadlines for four separate projects and wasn’t inclined to update all the permalinks for each page in these projects.
 After that, I was cautious about introducing any change without having an extremely compelling reason for it.

+Another challenge was with tech doc styles.
 The engineering team didn’t have resources to handle our tech doc styling, so I ended up creating a stylesheet (3,000 lines long) with all CSS namespaced to a class of

 docs (for example,

 Some writers already had a background with Git, while others had to learn it.
-Although we all ended up learning the Git commands, I’m not sure everyone actually used the same processes for pulling, pushing, and merging content (there’s a lot of ways to do similar things).
+Although we all ended up learning the Git commands, I’m not sure everyone actually used the same processes for pulling, pushing, and merging content (there’s a lot of ways to do similar tasks).

 We already had some engineering teams interacting in the repo.
 Our goal was to empower lots of engineering teams with the ability to plug into this system and begin authoring.
 Ideally, we could have dozens of different engineering groups owning and contributing content, with the tech writers acting more like facilitators and editors.

 Within the first few weeks of launching our system, we found that engineers liked to contribute updates using the same code review tools they used with software projects.
 This simplified the editing workflow.
-But it also created more learning on our part, because it meant we would need to learn these review tools, how to push to the code review system, how to merge updates from the reviews, and so forth.
+But it also created more learning on our part, because it meant we would need to learn these code review tools, how to push to the code review system, how to merge updates from the reviews, and so forth.

 I outlined the challenges here to reinforce the fact that implementing docs-as-code is no small undertaking.
 It doesn’t have to be an endeavor that takes months, but at a large company, if you’re integrating with engineering infrastructure and building out a process that will scale and grow, it can require a decent amount of engineering expertise and effort.